influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/tick/expr.md

 <a id="above-header-type-conversion"></a>
 ### Stateless functions

-#### Type Conversion functions
+#### Type conversion functions

 ##### Bool

-Converts a string into a boolean via Golang's [strconv.ParseBool](https://golang.org/pkg/strconv/#ParseBool) function.
+Converts a string into a Boolean via Golang's [strconv.ParseBool](https://golang.org/pkg/strconv/#ParseBool) function.
 Numeric types can also be converted to a bool where a 0 -> false and 1 -> true.